InesNC/Chat/README.md

 ## Support and Issues

 If you encounter any issues or have questions related to the project, please reach out for assistance.

-Enjoy using the website and exploring the capabilities of the ChatGPT-integrated application!